pesalerno/Pseudacris-island-genomics/README.md

 # ***Pseudacris/Xantusia***-island-genomics
 Following workflow is for processing raw data from several RADseq libraries from species *Pseudacris regilla* and *Xantusia riversiana*.
 Two "sets" of libraries were made, one with higher depth of coverage and paired-end reads, and another with lower coverage and single-end.
-The higher coverage reads will be used for generating reference contigs.
-Then all of the forward reads (including initial higher coverage individuals) are mapped onto reference contigs for genotyping.
-The main pipelineused for genotyping is pyrad.
+The higher coverage reads were used for generating reference contigs.
+Then all of the forward reads (including initial higher coverage individuals) were mapped onto reference contigs for genotyping.
+The main pipelines used in this workflow are STACKS (demultiplexing, denovo mapping, and reference mapping) and pyRAD (denovo mapping and building reference contigs).

+Following is a step-by-step of the workflow, from raw data to many of the final analyses.